whiteacrellc/cathnow/PRIVACY.md

 ## 📧 Contact Information

-If you have questions about this privacy policy or our data practices, please contact **White Acre Software LLC**.
+If you have questions about this privacy policy or our data practices, please contact **White Acre Software** at support@cathnow.com.

-**Company: White Acre Software LLC**
+**Company: White Acre Software**

 *This privacy policy may be updated to reflect changes in our practices or legal requirements.
 The effective date will be updated accordingly.*